UI access and password settings by service

 " | ./hue shell

-Or, use the hue changepassword command as below to change the password.
+Or, change the password using the hue changepassword command as follows:

 Changing password for user 'existing user name'